mdvu15/alumni-mapping/README.md

 #Data Science Applied Group Alumni Mapping Project

-An web application displaying Earlham College alumni location with Leaflet.
+A web application displaying Earlham College alumni geolocations with Leaflet, featuring a zipcode search function that returns information of alumni in the same area.
+App built with Flask framework